Republican senator Collins opposes Trump's pick for EPA

 The EPA declined to comment.
 The White House did not immediately respond to a request for comment.

-Wheeler has been running the EPA since his predecessor Scott Pruitt resigned in July under a cloud of ethics controversies.
-Collins said Wheeler is qualified for the job and acts in accordance with ethical standards.
+Wheeler, a former lobbyist for coal and other energy interests, has been running the EPA since his predecessor Scott Pruitt resigned in July under a cloud of ethics controversies.
+Collins said that Wheeler is qualified for the job and acts in accordance with ethical standards.

-“However, the policies he has supported as Acting Administrator are not in the best interest of our environment and public health, particularly given the threat of climate change to our nation,” said Collins.
-She added that her state of Maine is at the receiving end of pollution generated by coal-fired power plants in other states.
+“However, the policies he has supported as Acting Administrator are not in the best interest of our environment and public health, particularly given the threat of climate change to our nation,” said Collins, who added that her state of Maine is at the receiving end of pollution generated by coal-fired power plants in other states.

 Since becoming acting administrator, Wheeler has overseen proposals to roll back the Obama-era Clean Power Plan on carbon emissions from power plants, limits on mercury emissions from coal plants, and standards on carbon dioxide emissions from cars and trucks.